ShmuelRonen/Hebrew-Mistral-7B-Chat/README.md

 ![Chat](https://github.com/ShmuelRonen/Hebrew-Mistral-7B-Chat/assets/80190186/1efb052d-1940-4ce8-9c65-af45856b1498)

-### New change in chat.py: Improving the expressiveness of the model
+#### NEW: I make change in chat.py that Improving the expressiveness of the model

 ## Installation